-In order to be trained as a safe and effective Play Therapist or Practitioner of Therapeutic Play Skills it is essential that the play therapy courses that you undertake are fully accredited by two different types of organisations:
+Accreditations areimportant, in order to be trained as a safe and effective Play Therapist or Practitioner in Therapeutic Play Skills, it is essential that the Play Therapy courses you undertake are fully accredited by two different types of organisation:

-In other countries these roles are undertaken by PTI - Play Therapy International which has members in over 30 countries.
+Outside of the UK, these roles are undertaken by Play Therapy International (PTI) which has members in over 30 countries.
 PTI administers the educational accreditation and certification standards of our courses delivered overseas.